RakipInitiative/ModelRepository/README.md

     * adapting DRM module versions with explanation ... in progress
     * RRM insert author list
   * test CPMs on server as soon as CPM is ready to be tested ... in progress
+    * DRMs can be uploaded and run properly, but encounters problems in FSK-Web, all models run on server
   * implement Maartens comments ... in progress
     * table for quantile results as an optional visualisation
       * insert title (CPM/DRM/MS)
       * transform probabilities into percentage values with 1 decimal
     * random CPM/DRM combination (for every MC iteration, may need to restructure code)

+#### 08/09
+  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation) ... in progress
+    * adapting DRM module versions with explanation ... in progress
+  * test CPMs on server ...
+DONE
+  * implement Maartens comments ... in progress
+    * table for quantile results as an optional visualisation ...
+DONE
+      * insert title (CPM/DRM/MS) ...
+DONE
+      * transform probabilities into percentage values with 1 decimal ...
+DONE
+    * random CPM/DRM combination (for every MC iteration, may need to restructure code) ...
+REJECTED (until further notice)

 ### Questions for Maarten - call 2
   * visualisation of CPM ... fine, according to Maarten, confirmation?